General Recipe and Cooking:

 How do you find the time to cook/bake so often?
 Are your children neglected?

 If you consider a child with brownie batter slathered on his/her face neglected, then yes, they are.
 I do the majority of my cooking with my kids.
-They love to help (which is a blessing and a curse, as you can imagine) and because I’m naturally cooking meals for my family anyway, food blogging is a perfect hobby for me.
+They love to help (which is a blessing and a curse, as you can imagine) and because I’m naturally cooking meals for my family anyway, food blogging is a perfect hobby-turned-job for me.
 Of course, as other food blogger’s with children can attest, my kids will probably need therapy later in life for all the minutes they had to stare at the food longingly while I take a million pictures before letting them dig in.

 Where do you live?